RujutaAsanikar/Financial-Dashboard/README.md

 # Financial-Dashboard

 Upload your bank and credit-card statements.
-Get back a dashboard that tells you where the money actually went — what's quietly recurring, what got more expensive, how long the card will take to pay off — and lets you ask questions about it in plain English.
+Get back a dashboard that tells you where the money actually went, what's quietly recurring, what got more expensive, how long the card will take to pay off, and lets you ask questions about it in plain English.

-**It is not an LLM wrapper.** A model reads the PDF and a model writes SQL.
+A model reads the PDF and a model writes SQL.
 Every number in between is produced by deterministic Python you can read and test: reconciliation, transfer matching, recurring detection, amortization.
 The model never computes a figure.